Information Services manages a range of software purchased on behalf of the University.

 The software and a paper or PDF copy of the licenses purchased (to ensure license compliance) must be sent to ICT Customer Services

-For SITL areas, Software Co-ordinators must provide a full schedule of new software along with a "needs" review of existing software by the start of April each year to support its deployment to centrally supported SITL areas for the following academic year.
+For SITL areas, Software Co-ordinators must provide a full schedule of new software along with a "needs" review of existing software by the start of April annually to support its deployment to centrally supported SITL areas for the following academic year.

 It is the responsibility of teaching staff to liaise with their Software Co-ordinator to ensure that the software is provided to our teams in good time for the desktop deployments during the summer.